 Diverse Education Opportunities for Working Professionals

-Temple University, Japan Campus opened its brand new, custom-built campus in time for the fall semester that started in September.
+Temple University, Japan Campus opened its brand new, custom-built campus in time for the fall 2019 semester.
 Facilities include fully equipped computer labs, a student cafeteria and lounge and one of the best English-language library collections in Japan – all available for anyone who takes a Continuing Education course.

 The TUJ Continuing Education program offers a range of affordable non-degree courses designed to meet the schedules of working professionals and those with busy family lives.
 Courses start from one-day workshops to 10-week classes, with fees ranging from approximately ¥20,000 to ¥60,000.
 In addition, students from dozens of nationalities (ranging from undergrads to retirees) are enrolled in the diverse course offerings, all taught in English.